• News

 Even if you are having someone else process your deer, I hope you consider aging it yourself before you take it in.
 Some processors offer that service for an upcharge, and if they don’t, and you don’t want to do it yourself, I would encourage you to find one that does.
 I shudder at the untold thousands of pounds of deer meat that needlessly end up tough every season due to the lack of a simple process.

-The Process
+The Dry-Aging Process

 Now let’s dry age that venison (this process works on all big game, wild hog, and yes, even waterfowl).
 I use a 70-quart roto-molded, heavy polyurethane insulated cooler for aging.
-Inside the cooler I’ve placed old oven racks cut to fit.
-I place bricks in the bottom, put the rack on top, then the meat goes on the rack.
+Inside the cooler, I’ve placed old oven racks cut to fit.
+I place bricks in the bottom, put the rack on top, and then the meat goes on the rack.
 This keeps the meat from the nasty muck underneath.

 aging venison